Brunswick officials consider 20-year solar contract to power municipal, school buildings

 Brunswick Town Councilor Steve Walker said during Wednesday’s meeting that while he is all for solar and green energy, he has seen thousands of acres of Maine farmland, rare natural ecosystems and wetlands being developed for solar.

-“If it’s rooftop or if it’s brown field, I’m all in, but if there is a way that we could screen for actually green energy verses green-washed energy, that’s my concern,” Walker said.
+“If it’s rooftop or if it’s brown field, I’m all in, but if there is a way that we could screen for actually green energy verses green-washed energy, that’s my concern,” Walker said, referencing a marketing strategy that makes initiatives appear more environmentally-friendly than they actually are.

 While it is too early to commit to a specific site, Dunster said, ReVision does already have an off-site array currently being developed in mind that Brunswick could be slotted into.